zpainter/iassist/content/conferences/program-planning-manual.md

 - Obtain a list of registrants and check for those who are a) new attendees and b) not members.
 Email this group with a call to request an IASSIST conference mentor.
 - Depending on the number of metnees, email individual IASSIST members who did not sign up at mentors to see if they will be willing to serve (this could be members who served as mentees in the past but did not sign up this time).
 There are typically more mentees that sign up than mentors in the initial call.
 - In the call, a (Google) form should be use to capture mentor/mentee names and and little bit more about themselves.  <!--An example can be found here.-->
 - Use a Google Doc to pair mentor/mentees.
-Try to match people that work in similar insitutions and have similar duties if possible.
-Keep in mind language/cultural differences and do your best to be accomodating.
+Try to match people that work in similar institutions and have similar duties if possible.
+Keep in mind language/cultural differences and do your best to be accommodating.
 - Notify each mentor/mentee with their match via email. ([See here for an example](/file/conferences/IASSIST-conference-sample-email-for-mentor-mentee.docx)).
 - Remember to bring some name tags for mentor/mentees to use to help self-identify at the opening reception.
 - After the conference be sure to send an email to thank all participants for being a part of this program, and to urge mentees to join IASSIST and become active with various committees and interest groups.